About Somatic Coaching

 What's my approach?

-I specialise in one-to-one embodied transformation coaching for individuals whose experiences sit outside of the mainstream, holding space for the unique ways we each move in the world, whether in your neurodivergence, your queerness, your ethnicity, your experiences, your trauma history, your disability... because that's my life experience, too.
+I specialise in one-to-one embodied transformation coaching for individuals whose experiences sit outside of the mainstream, holding space for the unique ways we each move in the world, whether in your neurodivergence, your queerness, your ethnicity, your disability, your trauma history, your marginalised experiences... because that's my life experience, too.

 As someone who lives with a dynamic physical disability, I seek to offer invitations that feel accessible to all bodyminds.